Boone County Kentucky assistance programs.

 Hebron Church of Christ - Runs a food pantry for the low income.
 Phone (859) 689-4341

-Boone County free food and applications to benefits are available from pantries.
+Boone County free food, soup kitchens and applications to benefits are available from pantries.
 There are a number of charities as well as human service offices that administer these services.
 Low income families can receive everything from a meal at Christmas, a free box of groceries, or even items such as clothing or school supplies from a non-profit food bank.
-Locate the Boone County food pantries.
+Locate the Boone County Kentucky free food pantries.

-Free basic needs from non-profits - Low income families and those facing an emergency in Boone County Kentucky can get help from clothing closets and thrift stores.
+Free basic needs from non-profits - Low income families and those facing an emergency in Boone County Kentucky can get help from clothing closets, free furniture banks and thrift stores.
 They may offer vouchers to pay for items ranging from work or school uniforms to winter jackets, boots, hats, and gloves.
-Other items sometimes available may be furniture and household supplies.
-More Boone County clothing closets.
+Other items sometimes available may be furniture, kitchen appliances and household supplies.
+More on Boone County school supplies, furniture and clothing closets.